pl3onasm/Programming-fundamentals/Extra-C/prob12/README.md

 <br/>

 The input for this problem consists of two lines.
 The ﬁrst line holds the number $k$, while the second holds a sequence of integer numbers.
-The goal is to count the number of unique pairs $(i, j)$ in the sequence that are exactly $k$ apart.
+The goal is to count the number of unique pairs $(i, j)$ in the sequence that are exactly $k$ apart, i.e., $j - i = k$.

 For example, suppose $k = 7$ and consider the sequence below.

 $$[1, 2, 3, 1, 4, 7, 4, 8, 9, 6, 5, 10, 10, 8]$$

 This sequence has exactly three unique pairs that are $7$ apart: $(1, 8)$, $(2, 9)$, and $(3, 10)$.
-Note that the duplicate numbers should not result in additional pairs.
+Note that duplicate numbers should produce additional pairs, i.e., only unique pairs should be counted.

 <br/>